buhrmi/audissey/README.md

 Contributing
 ------------

-We don't empose any strict rules on how to structure and open pull requests.
+We don't impose any strict rules on how to structure and open pull requests.

 License